90% F1 Score in Relational Triple Extraction: Is it Real ?: Results Discussion

 \section{Results \& Discussion}

+To begin our analysis, we assess the performance of state-of-the-art (SOTA) end-to-end models under the new experiment settings, which now include sentences with zero cardinality.
+The results of these experiments are presented in Table \ref{tab:results}.
+Initially, we train these models solely on the `NZ' sentences and evaluate their performance on both the `NZ' and `WZ' sentences.
+Upon evaluation, we observe a significant decline in the F1 score on the WZ' sentences compared to the NZ' sentences.
+Across the NYT24* and NYT29* datasets, the F1 score experiences a decrease of approximately 14-24\%.
+Furthermore, the precision score for all these models exhibits a sharp drop, as they extract triples from sentences that do not contain any triples.
+This outcome is expected since the models have not been exposed to any examples featuring zero triples during the training phase.

-We include the results of our experiments with the SOTA end-to-end models in Table \ref{tab:results}.
-We see that the F1 score of these models on the `WZ' testset over the `NZ' testset when they are trained on `NZ', declines by around 14-24\% on the two datasets.
-The precision score drops sharply for all these models as they extract tuples from the sentences that do not have any tuples.
-This is expected as models do not see any examples with zero tuples during training.
-As compared to training setting of `NZ', in the `WZ' training setting, performance of these models on the `NZ' testset drops by 4-8\% except for TDEER and CasRel models.
-TDEER and CasRel models perform equally well on the `NZ' testset when trained on the `NZ' or `WZ' training data.
-Adding sentences with zero tuples in the training process affects the recall of the models in a negative way.
-Due to the presence of such adversarial examples, it becomes difficult for the models to extract valid tuples.
-We also observe that when models are trained on `WZ' over `NZ' dataset, their performance on WZ settings improves.
-But overall, the best F1 score reported on the restrictive NZ testset for NYT24* is 0.926 (GRTE model).
-But on the WZ testset for NYT24*, the best F1 score achieved is 0.82 (BiRTE model).
-So we see a 10\% drop in the best F1 score in the wild experiment setting.
-We see similar 6\% drops in the best achieved F1 scores on the NYT29* WZ testset over the NZ testset.
-We benchmark this task of relation extraction with zero-cardinality in the Table \ref{tab:results} in an end-to-end approach for future research.
+Next, we proceed to train these models using the `WZ' sentences.
+Upon analysis, we note that their performance on the `NZ' sentences experiences a decline of 4-8\%, with the exception of the TDEER and CasRel models.
+Interestingly, the TDEER and CasRel models exhibit comparable performance on the `NZ' test set, regardless of whether they were trained on `NZ' or `WZ' training data.
+However, the introduction of sentences with zero triples during the training process tends to confuse these models, leading to a negative impact on their recall.
+Consequently, the models struggle to accurately extract valid triples due to the presence of such adversarial examples.
+Furthermore, in this training setting, we observe an improvement of 2-8\% in the models' performance on `WZ' sentences.
+Nevertheless, the best F1 score reported on the stringent `NZ' test set for NYT24* is 0.926 (achieved by the GRTE model).
+In contrast, the best F1 score attained on the `WZ' test set for NYT24* is 0.82 (achieved by the BiRTE model).
+This signifies a 10\% drop in the best F1 score when transitioning to the experiment's more diverse setting.
+Similarly, we observe a 6\% decrease in the best achieved F1 scores on the `WZ' test set for NYT29* compared to the `NZ' test set.